northern-information/yggdrasil-docs/collections/_commands/end.md

 ---
 weight: 3
 name: End
-format: X Y x
+signature: X Y x
 example: 1 5 x
 category: musical
 ---
 Slot an "end" phenomenon.
 This causes playback to wrap back to the top of the track.
+(The end phenomenon signature is simply the letter `x`.)